cryfs/cryfs/README.md

 If this doesn't work for you, you can use the following CMake variables:
  - -D**FUSE_LIB_PATH**=[path]: Path to the directory containing the fuse library (or osxfuse library on Mac)
  - -D**CRYPTOPP_LIB_PATH**=[path]: Path to the directory containing the Crypto++ library

+If your build can't find header files (this was reported on Mac OS X for openssl and fuse headers), you can add include paths using *-DCMAKE_CXX_FLAGS="-I/path/to/header/files -I/path/to/other/header/files"*.

 Creating .deb packages